swiftlang/vscode-swift/docs/remote-dev.md

 ### Using a custom Docker Compose File

 For more complex development environments you might want to use Docker Compose.
-The `devcontainer.json` file has three settings you need to include if you are wanting to use Docker Compose: `dockerComposeFile` your docker compose file, `service` the service you want to run and `workspaceFolder` the root folder for your project.
+The `devcontainer.json` file has three settings you need to include if you are wanting to use Docker Compose:
+- `dockerComposeFile` your docker compose file
+- `service` the service you want to run
+- `workspaceFolder` the root folder for your project.

 Your `devcontainer.json` should look something like this